 The Saitama side of the Chichibu-Tama-Kai Park is home to Mount Mitsumine and Lake Chichibu, which means superb hiking and beautiful lake views!
 The course includes breathtaking vistas from suspension bridges, a 2000-year-old shrine, and plenty of mountain huts for hikers and campers.

 The full trail takes about 5 hours with time for gazing at views.
 There aren’t many places to eat—so you should stock up and bring your own lunch.
-This Mt.
-Mitsumine guide has a list of all the sites and routes.
 For more details, see our post on this awesome Tokyo hike.

 Nearest station: Mitsumine-Guchi.
 Take a bus from there to the Owa stop.
 On your return, you can take the bus from the lake all the way to the station.